CORPORATE GOVERNANCE STATEMENT 2017

 Recommendation 1.7 includes a requirement to disclose whether a performance evaluation for senior executives has taken place in the reporting period.
-Due to the executive changes that occurred during the year, this process was not undertaken during the 2015 financial year.
+The Nomination and Remuneration Committee undertook a performance evaluation of the senior executives during the year.

 Principle 2: Structure of the Board to Add Value

 Recommendation 2.1 is that the Board should establish a nomination committee.
 The Board considers that the Group is not currently of a size, nor are its affairs of such complexity to justify the formation of a nomination committee at this time.
 The Board as a whole considers the following factors when selecting new directors and when recommending directors to shareholders for appointment or re-election:

 - the aim of having a majority of independent directors on the Board and of having an independent non-executive chairman;